-The Corporation's existing financial liabilities for the periods ended March 31, 2015 and 2014 arose primarily from corporate obligations related to its participation in the Bahar Energy joint venture.
-As at March 31, 2015 the Corporation's ability to continue as a going concern is dependent on management's ability to secure adequate financing required to meet existing corporate obligations, and to secure funding, either directly or indirectly at the project level, to meet future requirements of the Bahar project.
+The Corporation's existing financial liabilities for the periods ended June 30, 2015 and 2014 arose primarily from corporate obligations related to its participation in the Bahar Energy joint venture.
+As at June 30, 2015 the Corporation's ability to continue as a going concern is dependent on management's ability to secure adequate financing required to meet existing corporate obligations, and to secure funding, either directly or indirectly at the project level, to meet future requirements of the Bahar project.
 There is no certainty that such financing will be obtained on terms acceptable to management, which may cast significant doubt about the Corporation's ability to continue as going concern.

 The Corporation's obligations under its existing loan arrangements include interest payments on short term and long term loans and on the existing convertible debenture.
-In addition, the Corporation's \$25 million loan facility entered into on November 25, 2013 is scheduled for repayment on December 31, 2015.
+In addition, the Corporation's \$27 million loan facility entered into on November 25, 2013 and as amended in May 27, 2015 is scheduled for repayment on December 31, 2015.

 The Corporation's joint venture is producing, developing and exploring oil and gas properties which require extensive capital investments.
 The recovery of the Corporation's investment in the joint venture is dependent upon the joint venture's ability to complete the development of properties, which includes meeting the related financing requirements.
-The 2015 approved WP&B for ERDPSA reflects a positive cash flow generated for the Bahar Energy 80% interest in the Bahar project with SOA funding its 20% share.
-As such, the Corporation has not made a 2015 loan commitment to fund Bahar Energy other than for its share of the TPR1 bonus obligation of Bahar Energy in the amount of \$2.0 million (\$667 thousand net to the Corporation's interest).
+The 2015 approved Work Plan and Budget ("WP&B") for ERDPSA reflects a positive cash flow generated for the Bahar Energy 80% interest in the Bahar project with SOA funding its 20% share.
+As such, the Corporation has not made a 2015 loan commitment to fund Bahar Energy other than for its share of the joint venture's TPR1 bonus obligation in the amount of \$2.0 million (\$667 thousand net to the Corporation's interest) paid to the State Oil Fund of the Republic of Azerbaijan in May 2015.